Picnic Table Designs

 table, read through to the end of these instructions so that you can

 There are many picnic table designs available, but I think you'll

-find this one to be very solid and easy to build.
-When reading
+find this one to be fun to build.
+When reading through these

-through these instructions, think about how the pieces fit together and
+instructions, think about how the pieces fit together and visualize

 Power tools required:

 |2" x 6" @ 10'